 “Our kitchen is absolutely beautiful,” adds Lisa.
 “I love it and if I could, I’d give Rosemount an 11 out of 10 rating.”

-There are so many stunning elements in the renovated kitchen, but Lisa has a few favourites.
+There are so many stunning elements in this Greenvale kitchen renovation, but Lisa has a few favourites.

 The first one is practical – storage.

 Lisa loves cooking but didn’t have enough space in her hard-to-access pantry.

 “It was one of those small corner ones and it was overflowing,” she says.
 “Because I couldn’t reach the back of the cupboard, I had to put all my spices in boxes and pull out the boxes to access them.”

 Compare that daily frustration with the new recessed walk-in pantry.

 “It’s perfect, I just love it,” she says.
 “It’s just wonderful to be able to walk in and have all the drawers right there in front of you.
 I no longer have to go searching for anything.